 Features new 2010 Foreword by Berkeley law professor Malcolm Feeley.
 A work that is both “timely and timeless,” writes Feeley, it “is important for what it says—and how it says it—about American crime and crime policy, as well as American political culture.
 It speaks truth to power today as much as it did when it was first published.”
 As recently noted by Amherst College’s Austin Sarat, Scheingold “was quite simply one of the world’s leading commentators on law and politics.”

-Available in digital and paperback editions:
+Available in eBook and print editions:

 Available in Nook format at Barnes & Noble.